monomadic/monomadic/README.md

 `technical minimalism` `music and generative graphics` `blockchain and decentralisation` `nomad lyfe` `low level ui frameworks` `functional programming` `psychedelia` `macroeconomic activism` `reverse engineering and cracking` `mentos`

 # Hire Me
 I work remotely on anything fun and accept crypto.
 Please get in contact if you have a project in mind.
-I'm mostly on telegram: (telegram: @deathdisco)
+I'm mostly on telegram at @deathdisco

 ## Skillset
 - Rust